go-isele/watcher/README.md

-# Log-Q
+# Watcher for Servers

-This script is designed to help you manage different pythons application by handling the Python installation, virtual environment setup, and running the application.
+This scripts is designed to help you manage different pythons application by handling the Python installation, virtual environment setup, and running the application.
 Here's how the script works:

 ## Prerequisites